 Technically BSQ is a bitcoin, but it's marked in a special way (the wallet address with a 'B' prefix) and kept separate from other bitcoins.
 The owners of BSQ tokens are stakeholders and they participate in the governance of the platform.

 Is Bisq Safe?

 Bisq's decentralized structure supposes that there's no way to steal users' money or affect the speed of operations.
 If one of the servers gets hacked, the network will keep on working using the rest of the servers.
-In case if hackers manage to hack several (or all) servers they won't be able to steal money as Bisq doesn't hold its users' assets, it rather orchestrates the transactions.
-Also, it's important to mention that the exchange users' data is not available to anyone besides the participants of the trade.
-This makes Bisq a relatively safe platform, just like other decentralized exchanges.
+In case if hackers manage to hack several (or all) servers they won't be able to steal money as Bisq doesn't hold its users' assets, it rather operates the transactions.
+The user data is supposed to be stored solely locally on the users' devices.

 If you have experienced trading on Bisq yourself or if you can say something significant about the code of this exchange, please leave your review here.

 BISQ, while a bit clunky in it's client p2p design, it is quite awesome in accomplishing it's goal of making trades private and personal.
 As more and more countries clamp down on cryptocurrency, it is reassuring to know we have options for privacy or to purchase crypto that may have unfair legal hurdles.
 I applaud what the BISQ team has done.
 It is commendable!

 Thank you for your interest in TRTL+COMPATIBILITY/UNIVERSALITY!